 If a pupil moves from our school, child protection records will be forwarded on to the Designated Safeguarding Lead at the new school.
 If sending by post pupil records will be sent by "Special/Recorded Delivery."
+In addition, if the concerns are significant of complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.
 For audit purposes a note of all pupil records transferred or received should be kept in either paper or electronic format.
 This will include the pupil name, date of birth, where and to whom the records have been sent and the date sent and/or received.
 If the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.